YuZhengCUHK/YuZhengCUHK.github.io/index.md

 ## Award

-> Jun 18 Outstanding Project for Bachelor degree of NEU
+> Jun 18 Outstanding Project for a Bachelor egree of NEU

 > Dec 17 Excellent Graduate of Liaoning Province, China